Home Chicago Pedestrian Accident Lawyer

 Here are some of pedestrians’ duties:

-When a vehicle collides with a pedestrian, the accident usually is the result of driver inattention or distraction.
+When a vehicle collides with a pedestrian, the accident is usually the result of driver inattention or distraction.
 Some common actions by drivers that lead to collisions with pedestrians include:

 If you did indeed look both ways before crossing, or you crossed at an intersection and had a walk signal, and were hit by a driver who was texting or drinking coffee or just not paying attention, you may have a good chance at recovering damages through an insurance settlement or a lawsuit.
 As the person bringing the claim, it’s up to you to prove that you deserve compensation.
-Our experienced lawyers can help you to investigate the accident and gather the evidence you’ll need to prove your case, such as accident reports, photographs, witness statements, and medical records and bills.
-For help with gathering evidence and proceeding with your pedestrian accident claim, contact us today.
-(312) 236-2900.

 Even a compact car is bigger and much heavier than a person, and when a mass of metal and glass hits a human being even at a slow speed, the chance for injury is great.
 It’s not uncommon for pedestrians who have been hit by cars to suffer: